How to do networking to get into consulting

 How many people should I contact per firm?

-One or two contacts per office is usually sufficient.
+Contacting one or two people per office is usually sufficient.

 What if I come from a non-target university?

-Networking can help you compensate for the lack of branding on your CV.
+Networking can help you compensate for the lack of brand recognition in your resume.

-How much should I insist to get a referral?
+How persistent should I be in asking for a referral?

-Never ask for it on the first interaction; if they see value, they will offer it to you.
+Never ask for it during your initial contact; if they see value in you, they will offer it.

 Remember: networking is a complement, never a substitute for your performance in the selection process.